Gianfranco Chiarini: Early cooking career

+In 2026, Chiarini was officially admitted to the Associazione Italiana Ambasciatori del Gusto (Ambasciatori del Gusto), an Italian association founded in 2016 that brings together professionals dedicated to promoting Italian gastronomy, hospitality, and food culture.
+Membership is granted through a process of professional nomination, evaluation, and formal approval.
+Its membership includes three-Michelin-starred chefs Massimo Bottura, Antonino Cannavacciuolo, Enrico Bartolini, Niko Romito and Giancarlo Perbellini, as well as Carlo Cracco and Andrea Berton.
+Chiarini was formally welcomed into the association at a ceremony in Milan on 30 July 2026 by its president, chef Alessandro Gilmozzi.

 Books and publications

 Chiarini's, The New Renaissance of Italian Fusion Cuisine Trilogy, contains recipes that fuses Italian culinary with all the continents of the world.
 Later on in 2015 Chiarini published The Golden Collection of this trilogy and a book dedicated to his native Ferrara entitled, Ferrara Il Gioiello Culinario Nascosto (Ferrara the hidden culinary jewel).
 Finally in 2020 Chiarini published Ancient Techniques - Modern Looks, a book dedicated to the most ancient cooking techniques plated with avant garde looks.
-Chiarini has published a total of 7 books to date.
+Chiarini has published a total of 8 books to date.